DataforDecisionsLLC/Global-WTP-for-the-Congenital-Syphilis-Prevention-Benefit-of-a-Prospective-Syphilis-Vaccine/README.md

 ### - CODE-MANUSCRIPT
 ### - CODE-MASTERS
 ### - CODE-POPULATION
-## OUTPUT – This set of nine folders contains intermediate outputs and results not presented in the manuscript or appendix:
+## OUTPUT – This set of 11 folders contains intermediate outputs and results not presented in the manuscript or appendix:
 ### - OUTPUT-ANALYSIS
 ### - OUTPUT-BASE FILE
 ### - OUTPUT-DIRECT COSTS